-

 Ocular Estimation

 Ocular cover estimates are obtained when an observer examines a plot from above and estimates the percentage of the plot that is covered by the canopy of each plant species.
 This is best done by visually estimating progressively larger proportions of the plot, and then comparing the area covered by a species to a known percentage of the area within the plot.
+Ocular cover estimates reflect the accumulated amount of cover by species, regardless of the number of individuals that contribute to the canopy cover.

 NOTE: Before using any type of ocular estimation method, be sure to determine whether you are estimating canopy or foliar cover, so that you know whether to include or exclude gaps in canopy.